Skip to main content

 Data Architecture

-DA 04Support Analysis & Decision MakingUse data to support leadership in decision-making.
+DA 04Support Analysis & Decision MakingUse data to back leadership decisions, shape business rules, and follow performance indicators against numbers that are highly trustworthy.

 Technology Architecture

-TA 03Business Led ChangesRespond to business needs and plan changes accordingly.
+TA 03Business-led ChangesRespond to business needs and requirements, and plan the changes in applications and technology around them.

 Security Architecture